temporalio/documentation/docs/dev-guide/golang/project-setup.md

 #### View in the Web UI

-When you visit for the first time, the Web UI direct you to [http://localhost:8233/namespaces/default/workflows](http://localhost:8080/namespaces/default/workflows).
+When you visit for the first time, the Web UI directs you to [http://localhost:8233/namespaces/default/workflows](http://localhost:8080/namespaces/default/workflows).

 Use the Namespace dropdown to select the project Namespace you created earlier.

-You should now be at [http://localhost:8080/namespaces/backgroundcheck_namespace/workflows](http://localhost:8080/namespaces/backgroundcheck_namespace/workflows)
+You should now be at [http://localhost:8080/namespaces/backgroundcheck_namespace/workflows](http://localhost:8080/namespaces/backgroundcheck_namespace/workflows).

 ## Add a testing framework {#test-framework}